 Creative workshops, delicious food stalls, and a colorful Ethnic Market set up amidst trees add to Earth Garden’s indisputable charm.
 The soundtrack is nothing short of heavenly either, featuring some of the best underground acts from across the nation and beyond.
 Expect an incredibly diverse line-up that encompasses ska, funk, blues, reggae, alternative rock, dub, hip-hop, psychedelic trance, house, disco, world music, and more.

-In 2021, around 100 acts will be distributed across 6 different music areas – Roots Stage, Electronic Sphere, Strawberry Field, a delightful Jamming area called Music Playground, as well as one of the festival’s favorites – Enchanted Forest, which offers 4 days of DJ sets and live performances coupled with a special vibe in an intimate hillside setting.
-Featured artists include Panda Dub, Horse Meat Disco, K.O.G & The Zongo Brigade, GDC vs Nextmen and Ceephax Acid Crew.
+In 2023, around 100 acts will be distributed across 5 different music areas: Roots Stage, Electronic Sphere, Strawberry Field, Healing Fields, as well as one of the festival’s favorites – Enchanted Forest, which offers 3 days of DJ sets and live performances coupled with a special vibe in an intimate hillside setting.
+Featured artists include Alewya, Cacao Mental, Suze Ijó, JOON, and many others.

 Besides being one of Europe’s most charming music festivals, Earth Garden is also an environmentally conscious event, aiming to raise public awareness on environmental matters and waste management.